Humankind: A Hopeful History: Reception

 Reception to Humankind: A Hopeful History was largely positive, although many reviewers have been critical of Bregman's use of sources.
 Some anthropologists have accused the book of flattening the complexities and diversity of world cultures, although often with the caveat that Bregman's flattening is more accurate than the alternative flattening he argues against.
 Bregman has, in turn, defended himself on this point by stating that he intended to offer a different perspective on evidence that is, in itself, inconclusive.
 He maintains that when the context of broader evidence outside of strict anthropology is considered, the evidence supports the thrust of his argument.

 In a positive review of the book in Philosophy Now, Tim Moxham said that Bregman "is seeking to unchain us from a dogmatically pessimistic perception of human nature.
 I believe that he has achieved this."
-While remaining somewhat unpersuaded of Bregman's position in totality, Moxman argues that this too is keeping with his intentions in writing, saying that "the book's intention is to make you question, and that is absolutely what it does."
+While remaining somewhat unpersuaded of Bregman's position in totality, Moxham argues that this too is keeping with his intentions in writing, saying that "the book's intention is to make you question, and that is absolutely what it does."
 In the Guardian, Andrew Anthony writes that "there's a great deal of reassuring human decency to be taken from this bold and thought-provoking book and a wealth of evidence in support of the contention that the sense of who we are as a species has been deleteriously distorted."
 Kirkus Reviews says Humankind: A Hopeful History provides a "powerful argument in favor of human virtue" and "[makes] a convincing case that we're not so bad."
 Jennifer Bort Yacovissi, writing in the Washington Independent Review of Books, says of Humankind: A Hopeful History that it "makes a compelling and much-needed argument for the innate decency of humans", praising Bregman for "deconstructing the bad science and lazy reportage that has misrepresented primitive societies as being more bloodthirsty and self-destructive than modern civilized ones."
 She also commends the book for its thorough critiques of how many popular sociological studies are misrepresented in college courses.